qusers/Q/tutorials/T4L/README.md

 ### All mutations at once

-`setup_resFEP` does all of the above for a whole list — builds the mutant residues, rebuilds the sphere around each mutated residue, runs both legs, and sorts them into `protein/` and `tripeptide/`:
+`setup_resFEP` performs the same steps for a mutation list.
+It builds the mutant residues, prepares a sphere around each mutated residue, generates both legs, and sorts them into `protein/` and `tripeptide/`:

 ```bash
 setup_resFEP -i 2LZM_prep.pdb -M mutations_neutral.txt -mc A -FF OPLSAAM -r 25 -c SNELLIUS \